shijithpk/hide_like_counts_with_ublock/README.md

 !
 In tweetdeck, if you click on a tweet, you get an enlarged view of the tweet in the column itself with all the reply/like/retweet counts showing.
 This rule gets rid of them. tweetdeck.twitter.com##span.js-ticker-value

 !
+In tweetdeck, if you click on a tweet, you get an enlarged view of the tweet in the column itself with all the reply/like/retweet counts showing.
+This rule gets rid of them.
+Version 2 tweetdeck.twitter.com##span.r-1enofrn.r-b88u0q.r-1akm30i span.css-901oao.css-16my406.r-poiln3.r-bcqeeo.r-qvutc0

+!
 When viewing a single tweet in a column, if you click on the words 'retweets' or 'likes', it tells you how many people have liked/retweeted that tweet.
 This rule hides the numbers tweetdeck.twitter.com##div[class*=social-proof-for-tweet-title]